dudewheresmycode/opengolfsim.com/desktop/video.md

 <img src="/assets/replay-preview.jpg" width="100%" style="max-width: 300px;" />

+After installing OpenGolfSim be sure to **enable** the Video Replay option from the Video Replay tab.

 ## Webcam Compatibility

 Virtually any standard PC webcam that connects over USB should be supported.
 As long as your system sees it as a web camera.